gilsdav/ng-afelio/README.md

 ## DEV MODE

-Folow these steps to be able to test and debug local version:
+Follow these steps to be able to test and debug local version:
 - set `production` value to `false` in `config.js` file
 - build the project `npm run build`
 - install it globally `npm link`